How to Make Water Delicious!

-Before we get into my four methods of making delicious water, we should really cover off the topics of water quality and quantity.
-Just quickly.
-Because they’re important.
+Before we get into the recipes and tips, we should really cover off the topics of water quality and quantity.

-Ideally, you should be aiming to drink somewhere between 2-4 litres of water each day.
+Ideally, you should be aiming to drink somewhere between 100-130oz (2-4 litres) of water each day.

 The official equation I use and that I think is brilliant is this: